JetBrains/teamcity-documentation/topics/server-health.md

 If Tomcat is configured to use the [BIO connector](https://tomcat.apache.org/tomcat-8.5-doc/config/http.html), the WebSocket protocol is [automatically disabled](http://tomcat.apache.org/tomcat-7.0-doc/web-socket-howto.html#Production_usage).
 It is recommended to change the Tomcat Connector settings [to use the NIO connector](known-issues.md#Slow+download+from+TeamCity+server).

 [//]: # (Internal note.
 Do not delete.
 "Server Healthd280e163.txt")

 ### Critical Errors
+{product="tc"}

 This category shows the following errors:
-* errors in project configuration files \- occur if the server detects some inconsistency or a broken configuration while it loads configuration files from the disk
+* errors in project configuration files - occur if the server detects some inconsistency or a broken configuration while it loads configuration files from the disk
 * errors raised by the [disk space watcher](teamcity-disk-space-watcher.md)
 * warnings from the TeamCity Server [Memory Monitor](teamcity-memory-monitor.md)

 ### Database Related Problems
+{product="tc"}

 TeamCity will warn you if the server currently uses the internal database.
 [A standalone database is recommended as the storage engine](setting-up-an-external-database.md).